evmos/evmos/docs/technical_concepts/pending_state.md

 Evmos is designed quite differently on this front as there is no concept of a "pending state".
 Evmos uses [Tendermint Core](https://docs.tendermint.com/) BFT consensus which provides instant finality for transaction.
-For this reason, Etheremint does not require a pending state mechanism, as all (if not most) of the transactions will be committed to the next block (avg. block time on Cosmos chains is ~8s).
+For this reason, Ethermint does not require a pending state mechanism, as all (if not most) of the transactions will be committed to the next block (avg. block time on Cosmos chains is ~8s).
 However, this causes a few hiccups in terms of the Ethereum Web3-compatible queries that can be made to pending state.